A fragment from The Weaving of Eve, The Lost Books of Chava, Mother of all Life

 Lilith, Queen of the Night, was touched and pleased by the brave spirit of Ruach, and said, “your mothers have raised you well.
 I will teach how to use Kol Isha (קוֹל אִשָׁה)- the powerful voice of a woman.”

 The first gift Lilith gave to Chava and her daughters was that of drumming and song in honor of Ruach.
-She talk to them how to express the rhythms of life, find the melodies of the soul, and how to know the words to move the heart.
-And later when Ruach had a daughter of her own, Lilith, Queen of the Night and Shekhinah, taught them drum making and musical notation, so they could better share these gifts with the world.
+She taught them how to express the rhythms of life, find the melodies of the soul, and how to know the words to move the heart.
+And later when Ruach had children of her own, Lilith, Queen of the Night and Shekhinah, taught them drum making and musical notation, so they could better share these gifts with the world.

 Midrash based on B’resheit (Genesis) 1:1-6:4 and Shemot (Exodus) Rabbah 15:22